Note: This page contains affiliate links.

 Tailwind is an incredible tool for Pinterest and Instagram.
 It allows you to upload images in bulk, drag-and-drop to a calendar, makes multi-board pinning easy and fast, and adds many more shortcuts built with your busy schedule in mind.

 Tailwind allows you to be more efficient.
-You can post all of your visual marketing content to Instagram and Pinterest from one tool with a single workflow.
+You can post all your visual marketing content to Instagram and Pinterest from one tool with a single workflow.
 I highly recommend it.

 Freshbooks